Manchester Road Race: History

 In 1960, Julia Chase-Brand entered Manchester in hopes of participating in the road race, but she was turned down due to her gender.
 Race officials told her that if she ran she would be banned from racing for life.
 She lobbied to be allowed to race for a year, but without success.
 In 1961 she did run the race, without permission, but then racing's governing body vowed to ban her from all competition unless she agreed to stay out of "men's" road races.
 She agreed to stay out.
 Two other women, Chris McKenzie and Dianne Lechausse, also ran the race, although McKenzie veered off onto the sidewalk before the finish line so as not to get in trouble with racing officials.
 Julia finished in 33 minutes 40 seconds, which would have given her 128th place, ahead of 10 men, if her time was officially counted.
 Lechausse finished with a time of 41:12.

 In 1977, the race committee created male and female divisions, rather than a single open registration.

 Irish immigrant Ray Treacy finished second in the 1979 and 1981 races.
 He coached four Providence College runners who also won the MRR: Mark Caroll (1998 and 2000), Amy Rudolph (1995-97, 2000 and 2002), Kim Smith (2004 and 2005), and Emily Sisson (2017).

 Haron Lagat of Kenya won the 2009 Race with a time of 21:40, beating Chicago's Patrick Smyth by one second—Smyth was also the runner up in 2008.
 Alemtsehay Misganaw, an Ethiopian who lives in New York City, won the 2009 women's race, beating five-time champion Amy Rudolph by a second.

 Due to the COVID-19 pandemic, the 2020 edition of the race was held virtually.

+In 2024, the course was remeasured and found to be nearly 60 ft shorter due to various repaving projects over the years.